 Interested in transferring from another PharmD program?

 Transfer applicants must meet the same admission requirements as individuals applying for initial admission into the professional program.
-Additionally, transfer applicants must currently be in good standing (i.e., eligible to return) at last pharmacy school attended and are expected to be academically competitive.>
+Additionally, transfer applicants must be in good standing at their last pharmacy school attended (i.e., eligible to return) and are expected to be academically competitive.

 Transfer Credit and Residency

 Credit awarded for previously completed coursework, and subsequently the academic classification of a transfer student shall be determined by the Office of Academic Affairs in consultation with the chairs of the academic departments.

 Transfer students are required to complete a minimum of two years of the curriculum in order to receive the PharmD degree from Bill Gatton College of Pharmacy.

 "My choice to transfer to Gatton was one of the best decisions I’ve ever made!
 At Gatton, I have had every resource I’ve needed to learn and thrive.
 The culture at Gatton is enveloping, and I am happy to be a part of this wonderful program!" —Stephanie Harris ('20), transfer student

 "After knowing that I had been accepted into the program, the student affairs office at Gatton took me by my hands and guided me through all of the needed things from organizing a place to live in, completing all of the needed documents even for me as an international student, along with the extra things that needed to be done beside the regular requirements." —Sameer Ben Abdulaziz, PharmD ('19), PGY1 Pharmacy Resident at Holston Valley Medical Center